eddieho/docker-web2py/README.md

 1. Docker Community Edition - v17.06.0
 1. Docker Compose - v1.15.0

+The rest of this README will cover how to deploy by various scripts and commands.
+Since the objective is to provide a framework rather than an actual project, the following items are not implemented here but leave it for actual projects to fill in the details:
+1. Apache
+* SSL configuration
+* module installation
+* log file collection
+1. Python
+* web2py installation
+* application configuration
+1. MySQL
+* backup/recovery
+* network directory to support persistent data

 **warning**
-Docker has been changed rapidly.
+Docker has been changing rapidly.
 Please do not try to run the project on versions below the verified vesions.
 In particular, some scripts depend on Docker Compose v1.15.0.
 For the same reason, please verify the scripts if you run them on a future version to avoid any surprise.

 # Preparation of Machine(s)
 The Docker application can run across multiple machines but you can start with one Linux machine and then extend it later.